austin-laney/shortest-path-server/NOTES.md

 I was under the assumption at first that this was only created to resolve network addressing issues.
 Which is only a small part.
 IPv6 brings many new optimized items to network addressing.
 Like:
--128 bit addressing instead of the 32bit octet of its predecessor.
+*128 bit addressing instead of the 32bit octet of its predecessor.
--Also the removal of NAT
+*Also the removal of NAT

 What is the difference between TCP, UDP, & IP?